Azure/azure-arc-validation/testsuite/running-tests.md

 ### Arc enabled Kubernetes

 1. After cloning the repo, navigate to the testsuite directory from the repo root: `cd testsuite`.
-2. Edit the [`azure-arc-conformance.properties`] azure-arc-conformance.properties file and fill in the required environment variables.
+2. Edit the [`azure-arc-conformance.properties`](azure-arc-conformance.properties) file and fill in the required environment variables.
 You will be provided the credentials to do so.
 3. Run the command as follows: `kubectl apply -k .`.
 4. The test suite will take care of publishing the results to the storage account.

-#### Watching kubernetes pod for current running status
+#### Accessing Logs

-1. `kubectl get pods -n azure-arc-kubernetes-conformance -w` It Should be in running state in 5 to 10 mins depending on the internet connection as it has to pull the images
+1. To get the test suite pod, run `kubectl get pods -n azure-arc-kubernetes-conformance -w`.
+The pod should reach running state in 5 to 10 minutes.
-2. Check logs of kubernetes pods `kubectl logs <pod_name> -n azure-arc-kubernetes-conformance --follow` This will show you current progress of the test, warnings and errors if any
+2. Get the pods logs by running `kubectl logs <pod_name> -n azure-arc-kubernetes-conformance --follow`.
+This will show you the current progress of the test, warnings and errors if any.

 #### Retrieving the results

-1. Once the above kubernetes job executes successfully, you will find the sonobuoy results tar file uploaded to the storage account configured in the property file.
-2. Get result from kubernetes pod if result upload to storage account fails `kubectl cp azure-arc-kubernetes-conformance/<pod-name>:/<result-tar-file> <destination_local_path>`
+1. Retrieve the results from the kubernetes pod by running: `kubectl cp azure-arc-kubernetes-conformance/<pod-name>:/<result-tar-file> <destination_local_path>`
     1. To get the pod name use `kubectl get pods -n azure-arc-kubernetes-conformance`
     2. To get the result-tar-file name exec into the pod `kubectl exec -it <pod-name> -n azure-arc-kubernetes-conformance bash`
     3. The result-tar-file will be present at root directory
-3. To take a deeper look at the test logs:
+2. To take a deeper look at the test logs:
     1. Extract the tar file by running `tar -xvzf <path_to_tar>`
     2. You will find the pod logs in the `podlogs` folder and the test logs for each test per plugin in the `plugins` folder.